rvanwhy/rvanwhy.github.io/02-about.md

 <p> In the spring of 2021, I attended the <a href="https://gstgc2021.iu.edu/">Graduate Student Topology and Geometry Conference</a> at Indiana
 University.
 I also gave a talk on Milnor's Fibration Theorem for the Graduate Student Seminar at Notre Dame.
-I gave a talk on disk bundle plumbings and lens spaces for the Northwestern University Geometry Seminar. <a href="/assets/pdf/disk_bundle_plumbings_and_lens_spaces_2021.pdf">Here are some rough notes<a> for that talk.
+I gave a talk on disk bundle plumbings and lens spaces for the Northwestern University Geometry Seminar. <a href="/assets/pdf/disk_bundle_plumbings_and_lens_spaces_2021.pdf">Here are some rough notes</a> for that talk.

 <p> In the winter of 2020, I was the TA for two courses on abstract mathematics and proof methods.
 I also acted as coordinator for the Northwestern
 University Graduate Student Seminar (NUGSS) as well as the Northwestern Graduate Student Symplectic Geometry Seminar.
 I gave a talk on Milnor's